FidelityFramework/clef/docs/fidelity/FNCS_Phase1_Transformation_Plan.md

 > "fsil and UMX patterns don't just inform FNCS; they *become* FNCS.
 The inline ceremony disappears.
 The measure annotation workarounds disappear.
 What remains is a type system where these capabilities are reflexive."

-**Key insight**: The type machinery currently defined in Alloy (NativeStr, voption, NativeArray, memory regions, access kinds) **moves INTO fsnative** as compiler intrinsics.
+**Key insight**: The type semantics currently defined in Alloy **move INTO fsnative** as compiler intrinsics.
+Users continue to write `string`, `option`, `array` - the same F# types they always use.
+What changes is what those types *mean*.
 This is NOT:

-- Adding parallel native types alongside BCL types
+- Adding new type names that users must learn
 - Pointing fslibCcu at Alloy as an external library
 - Creating dual codepaths or mode switches

 It IS:

-- Making `string_ty` BE the native string (UTF-8, deterministic lifetime)
+- Making `string` intrinsically mean UTF-8 encoded, deterministic lifetime
-- Making `voption` BE the default option type
+- Making `option` intrinsically mean value type, zero-cost None
-- Having the compiler KNOW these types intrinsically
+- Having the compiler KNOW native semantics for all standard types

 ### Phase 1 Scope